-If you or a loved one have developed a corneal infection (keratitis) while using any multi-purpose contact lens solution, you should contact us immediately.
-You may be entitled to compensation and we can help.
+If you or a loved one has developed a corneal infection (keratitis) while using any multi-purpose contact lens solution, you should contact us immediately.
+You may be entitled to compensation, and we can help.

 Why You Should Choose Schmidt & Clark, LLP: Our law firm is one of the most active firms in the country regarding the ongoing Complete® MoisturePlus™ litigation.